nasa/fmdtools/_sources/Examples.rst.txt

   - Setting up a nominal parameter sampling approach using :class:`fmdtools.modeldef.NominalApproach` and simulating it with :func:`fmdtools.faultsim.propagate.nominal_approach()` and :func:`fmdtools.faultsim.propagate.nested_approach()` methods for nominal and faulty simulations.

-  - Using analysis functions like :func:`fmdtools.resultdisp.tabulate.nominal_vals_1d()` and :func:`fmdtools.resuldisp.plot.nominal_factor_comparison()` to visualize quantities of interest for the simulation over a range of nominal parameters.
+  - Using analysis functions like :func:`fmdtools.resultdisp.tabulate.nominal_vals_1d()` and :func:`fmdtools.resultdisp.plot.nominal_factor_comparison()` to visualize quantities of interest for the simulation over a range of nominal parameters.

-  - Using analysis functions like :func:`fmdtools.resuldisp.tabulate.resilience_factor_comparison()` and :func:`fmdtools.resuldisp.plot.resilience_factor_comparison()` to visualize resilience metrics of the model to a set of fault modes over a range of nominal parameters.
+  - Using analysis functions like :func:`fmdtools.resultdisp.tabulate.resilience_factor_comparison()` and :func:`fmdtools.resultdisp.plot.resilience_factor_comparison()` to visualize resilience metrics of the model to a set of fault modes over a range of nominal parameters.

 - `Stochastic Modelling in fmdtools <example_pump/Stochastic_Modelling.ipynb>`_ , which covers defining and simulating stochastic models--models with random internal behaviors.
 This includees: